techycs18/Cat_Dogs_Classifier_CNN_TF_Keras/README.md

 -For the code to work you need to create a File in following format:

-(Click on the raw bottom on top right to see the folder heirarchy)
+(Click on the raw button on right to see the folder heirarchy structure)

  cats_and_dogs_small
       |